ReDaX7355/service-desk/README.md

 ---

-This application is a system for submitting and processing applications from users.
+This application is a system for submitting and processing tickets from users.
-It contains functionality of sending, commenting and closing applications.
+It contains functionality of sending, commenting and closing tickets.
 There is also a division of users into roles: "Support" and "User".

 Webpack and other configs were created from scratch.